alan-turing-institute/ReadabiliPy/README.md

     - `title`: The article title
     - `byline`: Author information
     - `content`: A simplified HTML representation of the article, with all article text contained in paragraph elements.
     - `plain_content`: A list containing a plain text representation of each paragraph in the simplified article.
+The text in each paragraph is encoded as unicode normalised using the "NFKC" normal form.
+This normal form is used to try and ensure as much as possible that things that appear visually the same are encoded with the same unicode representation (the K part) and characters are represented as a single composite character where possible (the C part).
     - All fields are guaranteed to be present.
 If individual fields are missing from the output of Readability.js, the value of these fields will be `None`.
 If no article data is returned by Readability.js, the value of all fields will be `None`.

 ## Installation